tangtao646/n8n-desktop/README_EN.md

 4. **Infringement Handling**: If this project infringes your legitimate rights, please contact `taoge646@gmail.com`, and we will immediately delete the relevant repository.
 5. **Disclaimer**: Any consequences arising from the use of this project shall be borne by the user, and the project maintainers assume no responsibility.

+### Security Warning
+**Important Security Notice**: This project packages n8n with disabled official restrictions (such as ExecuteCommand nodes).

+**Security Risk Warnings**:
+1. **Command Injection Risk**: ExecuteCommand nodes allow execution of system commands, malicious workflows may cause data loss, system damage, or security vulnerabilities
+2. **Data Security**: Improper use may lead to sensitive data leakage

+**Usage Recommendations**:
+- Use only in trusted, isolated environments
+- Do not use in production environments or systems containing sensitive data
+- Carefully review all imported workflows, avoid executing code from unknown sources
+- Regularly backup important data

+**Disclaimer**:
+The developers of this project are not responsible for any data loss caused by using unsafe command injection through ExecuteCommand nodes.
+Users assume all risks.

 ### Open Source Licenses
 - The code portion of this project uses the MIT License
 - n8n core uses the [Sustainable Use License](https://github.com/n8n-io/n8n/blob/master/LICENSE.md)